garrandall/popular-music-data/tracks/x-gon--give-it-to-ya-dmx.md

 X gon' give it to ya (Uh), he gon' give it to ya

 Ay yo, where my niggas at?!
-I know I got them down in the game, give 'em love and they give it back (Ooh) Talk too much for too long (What?)
+I know I got them down in the game, give 'em love and they give it back (Oh Talk too much for too long (What?)
 Don't give up, you're too strong (What?)
 Dub to the wild wild hunneds (Yeah)